 I’ll look at all the other moms and dads waiting in the pick up line and school and I’ll start to wonder about their stories too.
 I’ll wonder about their lives as I see them sip their coffee or glance at their phone or try to hold back a yawn.
 I’ll wonder if they had to struggle to get their kids in the car.
 I’ll wonder if they didn’t know what to pack for lunch.
 I’ll wonder if one of theirs struggles with reading.
 I’ll wonder about life.

-And in that wondering, I realized I’m not alone.
+And in that wondering, I realized I’m not alone in the stumbling thing.

-I don’t want you to think you are alone in this motherhood journey.
+I don’t want you to think you are alone either if you happen to fall.

 Feeling like you don’t measure up or feeling like you’re failing – it’s so tiring.
 Sometimes we just need that proof that we’re doing a good job even though it seems like we’re stumbling through this motherhood journey.